ezequiellladoce/k8s-2-tier-app/README.md

-# k8s 2 tier App with a fronted Deployment and a MySQL StatefulSet as backend
+# k8s 2 tier App with a front-end Deployment and a MySQL StatefulSet as back-end

 In this replo we will deploy a 2 tier app.
-As a front-end we will use phpmyadmin with a k8s Deployment  with 3 Repliacas , the PhpMyAdmin will connect to a MySQL StatefulSet as back-end with 3 replicas.
+As a front-end we will use PhpMyAdmin with a k8s Deployment  with 3 Repliacas , the PhpMyAdmin will connect to a MySQL StatefulSet as back-end with 3 replicas.

 The Mysql Stateful will record data persistently in a persistent volume and can replicate data to the other pods in the same StatefullSet.